vinnicc/dotfiles/.docs/new.md

+# New

-Putting this here to just to help me setup new hardware quick.
+Putting this here to just to help me setup new hardware.
 This guide could get outdated pretty quick though.

 ```sh
 $ git clone https://github.com/vinnicc/dotfiles.git ~